-If the above equity securities are not approved, the Company will make cash payments equal to the greater of the value of the equity securities (using standard valuation techniques) at the time of the preparation of the notice of meeting for the annual general meeting; or the average cash salary of the managing director / chief executive officer for the last two years, or in the event that there is no managing director / chief executive officer appointed at the time of shareholder approval, then the industry average for a full time managing director / chief executive officer of a similar peer group of ASX-listed companies as determined by an executive recruitment firm.
+If the above options were not approved by shareholders, or the 20,000,000 performance rights for James Pearse and Glenn Whiddon disclosed in note 17(c) were not approved by shareholders, the Company was required to make cash payments equal to the greater of the value of the equity securities (using standard valuation techniques) at the time of the preparation of the notice of meeting for the annual general meeting; or the average cash salary of the managing director / chief executive officer for the last two years, or in the event that there is no managing director / chief executive officer appointed at the time of shareholder approval, then the industry average for a full time managing director / chief executive officer of a similar peer group of ASX-listed companies as determined by an executive recruitment firm.
 These share-based payments were granted on 27 June 2023 when they commenced their directorships.

-These are classified as equity-settled share-based payments under Australian Accounting Standards because the Company's shareholders will have the choice whether to settle in cash or equity instruments, the Company has no past practice of settling in cash, and the potential choice to settle in equity instruments has commercial substance.
-Consequently, there are no adjustments to the valuations after the grant dates unless a cash alternative is paid.
+These rights to be issued options or alternative remuneration are classified as equity-settled share-based payments under Australian Accounting Standards because the Company's shareholders had the choice whether to settle in cash or equity instruments, the Company had no past practice of settling in cash, and the potential choice to settle in equity instruments had commercial substance.
+Consequently, there have been no adjustments to the valuations after the grant dates because no cash alternative has been paid.